-Meeting gun-runners on a Serbian night train
+Meeting gunrunners on a Serbian night train

 by Stuart

-The night train to Serbia (a
+The night train to Belgrade.

 The night train to Serbia (a "bullet" train of sorts!)